 gabled half dormers and 2 chimney stacks, each with 3 diagonally set

 shafts."
-Kirby Cottage runs at right angles away from Belstead Road an
+Kirby Cottage runs at right angles away from Belstead Road and

-is parallel and close to the stables building and vaults of the
+is parallel and close to the stables building and Listed vaults

 These are the last from the monument [the statement carved into the

 RANSOMES & RAPIER

 MANUFACTURING FACILITY IN 1988"

 there is such a lot of history involved which is practically unknown to

 many people.
 Sadly, the name of the individual mentioned on the plaque

 has been removed as you can see from the statement at the bottom.